 And when you add these factors together, We can see why any outdoor cooking space becomes an inviting place for rodent infestation.

-How to Keep Rats Out of Your BBQ
+How to Keep Mice Out of Grill

 1. Clean your grill after use and remove the food source.

 Eliminating food sources is the first step in getting rid of mice at the BBQ.
 You should start by using a scraper on your grill’s surface, which can remove any remnants left from burnt food particles.
 If you do not have a scraper, flat-surfaced cutlery will also be able to scrape off old food and clean your now-rodent-free grill.

 Some sprays help you get rid of stubborn stains as well.
 It takes little time or effort and ensures mouse-free grills with zero work.
 Just make sure it does not leave behind any odor for our furry friends before packing up again.

 You can also use this technique every time you grill—it will help remove food residue after every cooking session.

 - Scrape off any residue from your grill.

 - To ensure that any remaining food is thoroughly charred, run your BBQ for 10-30 minutes at high heat.